GBHS students learn Drama to…

 There are currently two GCSE groups following the AQA GCSE Drama course.
 Although at this level there is a greater emphasis on performance skills, the course is structured in such a way that social skills are still a key element.
 There are three components which form the assessments; Component 1 is a written exam, Component Two a devising exam and Component Three is a performance exam of 2 scripted extracts.
 Alongside this, there is a log book too.

 Great Baddow students are provided with many opportunities to visit theatres.
-This academic year, the students have been taken to see the following productions (2016-17):
+This academic year, the students will be seeing the following productions (2018-19):

-Things I know to be True (Frantic Assembly), The Curious Incident of the Dog in the Night Time, The Woman in Black, Blood Brothers, Frankenstein and The Caucasian Chalk Circle.
+School of Rock, The Curious Incident of the Dog in the Night Time, The Woman in Black, The Play That Goes Wrong, The Unreturning (Frantic Assembly) and more!

 We have also had professional actors and theatre companies in to run workshops with KS4 & 5 pupils at several intervals through-out the year and we work collaboratively with other Chelmsford Schools on projects and new initiatives.